Asseken/3Xui-For-Windows/README.md

 # 3X-UI front-end separation To Windows

+## Reproduce from 3x ui
-## Temporarily migrate and store front-end files in the/etc/wwwww directory
+## Temporarily migrate and store front-end files in the/etc/wwwww directory，The file does not contain front-end files.
 ## ! modify

 ## modify